 The Four Loves

-Just as the Zuni Indians struggled to see the difference between blue and green because of their single word for the concept, Lewis also determined that English speakers struggle to see the differences between the four loves due to our single word for the concept.
+In the same way, CS Lewis determined that English speakers struggle to see the distinctions between the four loves due to our single word for the concept:

 - I love my wife.

 - My wife is not the same as pizza.